grillssolution/openhumansearch/CONTRIBUTING.md

 First off, thank you for considering contributing to OpenHumanSearch!

 ## How the App Works
-OpenHumanSearch is a pure client-side React SPA.
-It has no backend.
+OpenHumanSearch operates primarily as a client-side React SPA.
+When configured and deployed on Vercel, it uses serverless proxy functions (e.g. `api/reddit.js`) to bypass strict unauthenticated API rate limits, but naturally falls back to direct browser API fetching otherwise.
 When a user types a query, `src/pages/SearchResults.jsx` calls `searchAll()` from `src/services/searchApi.js`.
-That function triggers parallel `fetch` requests to the public APIs of all enabled sources, normalizes their results, scores them for relevance, and interleaves them.
+That function triggers parallel `fetch` requests (either directly or via the proxy), normalizes their results, scores them for relevance, and interleaves them.

 ## Adding a New Search Source